madelponte/mcp-server/README.md

 `enrich_results` controls how many top results get full page metadata (`0` skips enrichment).

-`fetch_page(url, mode="text", section=None)` — Fetch the contents of a page (or
+`fetch_page(url, mode="text", section=None, query=None)` — Fetch the contents
-a URL returned by `search_web`). `mode="text"` returns readable plain text;
-`mode="structured"` returns metadata only (title, description, heading outline, JSON-LD).
+of a page (or a URL returned by `search_web`). `mode="text"` returns readable plain text; `mode="structured"` returns metadata only (title, description, heading outline, JSON-LD).
 Document links (PDF, Word, Excel, PowerPoint, OpenDocument, RTF, EPUB) are extracted via Apache Tika and always returned as text.
 Passing a `section` (a heading from a `page_headings` outline) returns just that section of an HTML page instead of the whole thing.
+Passing a `query` (a keyword, phrase, or regex) returns only the matching passages plus surrounding context instead of the full page — useful for pulling one topic from a long article, document, or transcript; for YouTube, matched segments keep their `[M:SS]` timestamps.
 A YouTube video URL returns the video's transcript rather than the watch page (see [below](#youtube-transcripts-via-fetch_page)).

 Reddit URLs are automatically rewritten to Reddit's `.json` API and returned as compacted JSON (post + comments tree) rather than the HTML page.